ScottSyms/RustAISe/README.md

 For scientists working with large data or heavy computation, Python provides some work arounds- computational accelerations like Numba, PyPy and Piston use coding optimisations to add speed; distributing the compute across several machines with Dask aggregates the computing power of several machines;  and interfaces to big data  toolkits like PyData leverage the huge ecosystem built on Hadoop and friends.
 All of these solutions add complexity to development and deployment environments.

 Near the end of 2020, the science publication _Nature_ suggested an alternative[^nature] to some of the traditional approaches to science data computation.
-It suggested Rust, an emerging, highly performant new language.
+It proposed Rust, an emerging, highly performant new language.

 [^nature]: https://www.nature.com/articles/d41586-020-03382-2

 The Rust language made its debut in 2009 as a side project of Mozilla programmer Graydon Hoare.
-It offers similar performance to C++, but provides better safeguards around memory safety and concurrency.
+It offers similar performance to C++, but provides better safeguards around memory use and concurrency.
 Like C++ and Python, it can be used across a range of platforms, from microcontroller programming for data collection to high capacity asynchronous web application programming.
 Rust applications can be compiled to _web assembly_, allowing them to run in the browser at near-native speeds, or as highly performant Python extensions through the PyO3 project.

 I was curious how Rust could help with a data engineering issue that emerges from the global monitoring of ships.

 # Automatic Identification System

-By international agreement, ocean going ships must transmit voyage data using the _Automatic Identification System[^ais]_ (AIS).
-These signals can be collected from space and aggregated into a global picture of maritime activity.
+By international agreement, ocean going vessels must transmit voyage data using the _Automatic Identification System[^ais]_ (AIS).
+These signals can be collected from space and aggregated into a global picture of shipping activity.
 The paper _Building a Maritime Picture in the Era of Big Data: The Development of the Geospatial Communication Interface+_ describes the challenges in managing vessel position data for global surveillance[^gci].

 The Canadian Space Agency manages Government of Canada contracts for space-sourced global maritime tracking data, and on any given day, makes millions of position reports available to maritime stakeholders across government.
-Over the past decade CSA has collected well over 50 billion AIS messages.
+Over the past decade CSA has collected well over 50 billion messages.

 [^ais]: https://en.wikipedia.org/wiki/Automatic_identification_system

 [^gci]: Building a Maritime Picture in the Era of Big Data: The Development of the Geospatial Communication Interface+, M. Scott Syms; Anthony W. Isenor; Brad Chivari; Andrew DeBaie; Alicia Hogue; Brad Glessing, International Conference on Military Communications and Information Systems (ICMCIS), 2021

- The data is encoded in an opaque format codified by the National Marine Electronics Association (NMEA 0183/AIS).
+ AIS data is encoded in an opaque format codified by the National Marine Electronics Association (NMEA 0183/AIS).

 ```
 1569890647\s:VENDOR,q:u,c:1569890555*5F\!AIVDM,1,1,,A,13KG9?10031jQUNRI72jM5?40>@<,0*5C